-The examiners decide whether or not the candidate has performed satisfactorily and inform them at the time.
+The examiners decide whether or not the candidate has performed satisfactorily and inform the candiate at this time.
 If it is a satisfactory outcome, the examiner or the candidate should inform the Examinations Department and ensure that they receive a copy of the Autopsy Assessment Form, allowing the candidate to proceed to the phase 2 OSPE session.
 If it is unsatisfactory, the examiners provide constructive feedback.
 Two attempts at this phase are permitted per session.